Ernakulam Shiva Temple: The temple complex

 On the eastern side, a Hanuman temple built in Kannadiga Udupi style can be seen.
-It was constructed by Diwan Venkat Rao, a Tulu Brahmin, in year 1850 as part for his dream to have a temple in traditional Udupi Madhwa Sampradaya style.
-This is one of the very few temples constructed in Madhwa Sampradaya without Krishna as main deity.
-The presiding deity is Lord Hanuman facing towards Shiva temple on western side.
-A small idol of Lord Rama also worshiped in main sanctum sanctorum.
+It was constructed by Diwan Venkat Rao aka Venkata Rayar, a Madhva Brahmin, in year 1850.
+Based on a vision he had in his dream, an ancient idol was excavated near the holy pond and the current Sree Hanuman Kovil was built in traditional Udupi Madhwa Sampradaya style.
+The presiding deity, Lord Hanuman faces the Shiva temple on western side with a small idol of Lord Rama in main sanctum sanctorum.
 Apart from this, shrines for lord Nagaraja and Raghavendra Swami are also worshipped.
 The present Ernakulathappan Temple complex consists of these three temples, which exist together without any interference in others' customs.
 This also shows a mini version of South India, excluding Telugu culture.

 Apart from the temples, the famous Ernakulam Temple pond is located in eastern side, facing opposite to Murugan temple.
 There is also offices of Ernakulam Brahmin Association and its marriage hall apart from offices of Temple advisory committee.
 A 200-year-old banyan tree can be seen near to Hanuman temple.